edvinolo/b-spline-two-e/README.md

 # b-spline-two-e
-A program that computes matrix elements for one- and two-electron atoms in the non-relativistic dipole approximation (including the singlet approximation)
+A program that computes matrix elements for one- and two-electron atoms in the non-relativistic and dipole approximations (including the singlet approximation)
 The radial part of the wavefunctions are represented using B-splines.

 ## Requirements